elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Configurable extra role mappings in Elasticsearch
 - Added falco exporter to workload cluster
 - Falco dashboard added to Grafana
+- Config option to disable redirection when pushing to Harbor image storage.

 ### Changed